vladimirp07/gps-emissions-pipeline/README.md

 ## Notes

 * **Timezone Assumptions**: Raw timestamps are localized to `America/Monterrey` local time.
 * **Network Continuity**: Pedestrian networks (`G_walk`) can have localized topological disconnections.
-Gaps are skipped dynamically via lookahead steps, which may result in localized routing failures.
+Gaps can be skipped dynamically via lookahead steps, which may result in localized routing failures.
 * **Emissions Allocation**: Emissions for trips classified as `Bus` are prorated by a default occupancy factor of 25 to estimate passenger-level carbon footprint.
 Driving trips (`Carro`) calculate total vehicle-level emissions.